Credit History vs. Credit Score: What Are The Differences?

 Equifax

 Equifax is one of three major bureaus that collects and stores information about consumers’ financial accounts and activities to measure their creditworthiness.
 Equifax uses data like loan payments, bankruptcy filings, credit card balances, and other indicators to create a personal profile for each consumer based on their past behavior.
-Equifax helps creditors make informed decisions when evaluating applicants for loans or new lines of credit.
+Credit activity is a crucial factor that Equifax uses to determine a person’s creditworthiness.
+Equifax helps creditors make informed decisions when evaluating applications for credit such as loans or new lines of credit.
 It gives people an idea of how lenders view them, so they take steps to improve their scores if needed.

 Equifax reports provide valuable insights for both individuals and businesses alike.
 It offers individuals personalized advice on improving their credit score and monitoring services to help detect identity theft or fraud before it becomes too late.
 Businesses benefit from their ability to quickly access detailed customer profiles without reviewing lengthy paperwork or conducting manual background checks.